 “A lot of interesting physics is going on here under extreme conditions and so understanding the physical properties of a neutron star is a way for scientists to test their theories and models, Caplan adds.
 With this result, many problems need to be revisited.
 How large a mountain can you build on a neutron star before the crust breaks and it collapses?
 What will it look like?
 And most importantly, how can astronomers observe it?”

-“The Elasticity of Nuclear Pasta” by M. E. Caplan, A. S. Schneider and C. J. Horowitz, is accepted for publication in Physical Review Letters
+Reference: “The Elasticity of Nuclear Pasta” by M. E. Caplan, A. S. Schneider and C. J. Horowitz, 24 September 2018, Physical Review Letters